 The major issue with the fast fashion business strategy is that they create campaigns and advertisements which communicate a necessity to the consumers which would otherwise have been nonexistent.

 They tell consumers that their clothes are no longer in style and push them to buy new ones.
-The fast fashion industry feeds an increased, and unnecessary, demand for new styles and trends which forces a rapid production of new clothes.
+The fast fashion industry feeds an increased, and unnecessary, demand for new styles and trends which forces the rapid production of new clothes.

 Furthermore, the clothes produced by these brands are both cheap and of bad quality, meaning that it would be necessary to replace them quite often due to poor wear.